jimporter/elfeed-paginate/README.md

   :config (elfeed-paginate))
 ```

-## Customization
+You can customize the number of pages to retrieve for feeds by setting
+`elfeed-paginate-max-pages` (the default is 5).

+### Supporting more feeds

-To add support for a new style of pagination, you can add a new entry to
+To add support for a new style of pagination, add a new function to
 `elfeed-paginate-next-page-url-hook`.
-Each entry should take the URL that was
+This function should take the URL that was
 just fetched, its XML, and the Elfeed feed object.
 Elfeed will use the first
-non-nil result.
-If the result is a symbol, this means that there is no next
+non-nil result from this hook.
+If that result is a symbol, this means that there
-page.
+is no next page.

+## Backfilling

+For existing feeds, you can backfill several pages of results using
+`elfeed-paginate-backfill`.
+By default, this will fetch at most
+`elfeed-paginate-max-pages`; with a prefix argument, fetch at most that many
+pages instead.

 ## License